dorisxinyi/NDN-4-VMM/README.md

 simulation codes for paper "Supporting Seamless Virtual Machine Migration via Named Data Networking in Cloud Data Center"

-1. install and configure ndnsim;
+1. install and configure ndnsim; ensure run a command "./waf configure --enable-examples", so that files under examples are built;

 2. download simulation codes and configure a simulation testbed;